 LAUREN MABRY - Philadelphia, PA

 ONZIE NORMAN - Wixom, MI

 TRENITY THOMAS - Westwego, LA

 ALEXI TORRES - Atlanta, GA & Zancudo, Costa Rica

-For the grand prize of the exhibition, one of the selected jury winning artists will be awarded a solo exhibition in 2021 at JFG.
-Previous recipient awardees: Nikki Rosato (2012, Washington D.C.), Marna Shopoff (2014, Indianapolis), Richelle Gribble (Los Angeles, 2015) and Jenny Day (Santa Fe, 2017) not only received the solo show at gallery, but also, have successfully gone on to exhibit in art fairs in New York, Miami, Basel (Switzerland), Leipzig (Germany), San Francisco, Houston and Seattle and other traveling exhibitions and museums worldwide.
-These artists and the NO DEAD ARTISTS exhibition have garnered great interest from curators, museums and press as well as been acquired by many prominent public and private collections. . .
+For the grand prize of the exhibition, one of the selected jury winning artists will be awarded a solo exhibition at JFG in 2021.
+Previous recipient awardees include Nikki Rosato (2012, Washington D.C.), Marna Shopoff (2014, Indianapolis), Richelle Gribble (Los Angeles, 2015), Jenny Day (Santa Fe, 2017) and jointly Maggie Evans (Savannah) and Chris Barnard (New Haven) in 2019.
+Not only have past finalists received solo shows at t h e gallery but some have also successfully gone on to exhibit with us at art fairs in New York, Miami, Basel (Switzerland), Leipzig (Germany), San Francisco, Houston, Seattle, and other traveling exhibitions and museums worldwide.
+These artists and the No Dead Artists exhibition have garnered great interest from curators, museums, and press and have also been acquired by many prominent public and private collections. . .
 Stay tuned for the announcement of the 2020 winner at the close of the exhibition.

 For more information, press or sales inquiries please contact the gallery director Matthew Weldon Showman at 504.343.6827 or email@example.com.
 Please join the conversation with JFG on Facebook (@JonathanFerraraGallery), Twitter (@JFerraraGallery), and Instagram (@JonathanFerraraGallery) via the hashtags: #NoDeadArtists, #NDA2020 and #JonathanFerraraGallery.